-The plan will be made available online on the school website, and paper copies are available upon request.
+The plan will be made available online on the school website under 'Statutory Documents', and paper copies are available upon request.

 Our school is also committed to ensuring staff are trained in equality issues with reference to the Equality Act 2010, including understanding disability issues.